codolab/candy/README.md

 - ✨Works with any framework.
 - 📱Supports React Native.

 If you aren't familiar with the Tailwind's syntax.
 Give a try to object syntax.
-It's also based on your configuration and provide helpful shorthand ways to style components.
+It's also based on your configuration and provides helpful shorthand ways to style components.

 # Sandbox Demo